MySQL/MariaDB Settings Calculator

 What is innodb_buffer_pool_size?

 The innodb_buffer_pool_size is the size in bytes of the memory buffer InnoDB uses to cache data and indexes of its tables.
+This is the most important MySQL configuration setting for performance.

 How is max_connections calculated?